kvootla/Terraform-Groundwork/tf-aws-alb/README.md

 - `principle_account_id` - A mapping of regions to principle account IDs used to send LB logs.
 (Should only change as regions are added)
 - `subnets` - ALB will be created in the subnets in this list.
 (Required)
 - `vpc_id` - Resources will be created in the VPC with this `id`.
 (Required)
+- `application` - Application that will use the cache (lowercase abbreviations)
+- `organization` - Organization the ALB is for (lowercase abbreviations)
+- `environment` - Environment the ALB is for (lowercase abbreviations)

 Usage
 -----